Egypt blocks three Iraqi TV stations from broadcasting

 CAIRO Egypt has barred three private Iraqi TV stations from its main satellite system, the broadcasting regulator said on Tuesday, after Baghdad complained that their coverage was stoking sectarian tensions.

-The news came a day after Egypt jailed three Al Jazeera journalists on charges of aiding the outlawed Islamist Muslim Brotherhood organisation, a ruling condemned around the world as a blow to press freedom.
+The news came a day after Egypt jailed three Al Jazeera journalists on charges of aiding the outlawed Islamist Muslim Brotherhood organization, a ruling condemned around the world as a blow to press freedom.
+[ID:nL6N0P42NR]

 Al-Baghdadia, Al-Rafidain and Al-Hadath TV stations were all barred from the state-owned Nilesat, which broadcasts across the Middle East and North Africa, the head of Egypt's broadcasting regulator Free Zone said.